Albany County Wyoming Democrats

 Several Wyoming parents and the Wyoming Education Association (WEA) filed a lawsuit against the state, claiming the so-called “Steamboat Legacy Scholarship Act” violated the state Constitution.

 The voucher program would take up to $7,000 per child annually from YOUR public schools.
 The Wyoming Tribune Eagle calculated this will cost YOUR public schools $26.6 million in ESA funds.
+Regardless of parents’ income.
+With little or no accountability.

 The plaintiffs say violates the state Constitution by using taxpayer dollars to fund private education.
 Plaintiffs also argue the voucher program does not guarantee a uniform and quality education for students.